 The proposed development would add close to 100 new residents to the current population of the Mason District, according to a staff report from the county, which recommends that the Planning Commission approve the plan.

 Despite the staff recommendation for approval, members of the community oppose the plan.
-[Read an editorial from a community member outlining some of the reasons why]

 The Planning Commission previously voted, on Feb.
 23, to postpone their decision until March 8, but deferred it again until April 26 when it was postponed again until June 14.